regent-ai/regent-x402-server/README.md

 ## Overview

 This starter kit demonstrates how to build paid APIs using x402.
-It:
+This fork focuses on a paid NFT mint flow:

 1. Receives API requests
-2. Requires payment (in this example of $0.10 USDC) before processing
+2. Requires payment ($80 USDC) for `POST /mint`
-3. Verifies and settles payments through the x402 facilitator (defaulting to https://x402.org/facilitator)
+3. Verifies payment via x402 (facilitator or local)
-4. Processes requests (using OpenAI/EigenAI as configurable examples)
-5. Returns responses after payment is confirmed
+4. Checks whitelist and mints an NFT to the payer address
+5. Settles payment and returns the mint transaction details

 ## Architecture

-The API consists of three main components:
+The API consists of these components:

-- **ExampleService**: Example service logic that processes requests using OpenAI or EigenAI (replace with your own service implementation)
-- **MerchantExecutor**: Calls the x402 facilitator service for verification/settlement (defaults to `https://x402.org/facilitator`, configurable via `FACILITATOR_URL`)
+- **MerchantExecutor**: x402 verification/settlement helper (hosted facilitator or local EIP‑3009)
+- **MintService**: Ethers-based minter that calls your NFT contract
+- **Whitelist loader**: Parses `WLaddress.txt` for allowlist gating
-- **Server**: Express HTTP server that orchestrates payment validation and request processing
+- **Server**: Express HTTP server with `/health` and `/mint`

 ## Prerequisites

-- Node.js 18 or higher
+- Node.js 18 or higher (Bun 1.1+ recommended)
 - A wallet with some ETH for gas fees (on your chosen network)
-- An OpenAI API key (for the example implementation - replace with your own API)
 - A wallet address to receive USDC payments

 ## Setup